-Mexico encountered two significant economic crises in recent decades: one in the early eighties and another in the mid-nineties.
+Mexico encountered two significant economic crises in recent decades: one in the early 1980s and another in the mid-1990s.
 Both events had different causes although each imposed the same penalty on Mexico’s peso: devaluation.

-On January 1, 1993 Mexico re-based its currency, removing three zeroes from all denominations and launching the New Peso.
+On January 1, 1993 Mexico re-based its currency by removing three zeros from all denominations and launched the New Peso.
 A new series of bank notes appeared, looking exactly like the old ones, with two exceptions: the new ones had three zeros missing from the numerals and the words Nuevos Pesos were added for clarity.

 In October 1994 a brand-new series of bank notes was released in which the word “Nuevos” was dropped as Mexico’s currency stabilized and people got used to the new currency.

-For example, a $1000 peso note dating back to the late 70s/early 80s is worth just one Mexican peso today.
-A $100,000 peso note dating back to 1991 is exchangeable today for a current-day $100 peso note. $1 and $5 peso notes dating back to pre-1975 are worth fractions of a cent and are now no more than museum pieces and collectors’ items.
+- $1 and $5 peso notes dating back to pre-1975 are worth fractions of a Mexican cent and are now no more than museum pieces and collectors’ items.

-If you hold old Mexican bank notes and want to know if they may have some value in collectors’ markets, visit a site like eBay to browse old Mexican bank notes, assess their current value, and offer them for sale.
+Collectors’ markets: A trade exists in collectors’ markets for historical bank notes, including old bank notes from Mexico.
+Older notes, and especially those which are in pristine condition, can command a premium over their monetary value when sold to collectors.
+If you have old Mexican bank notes and want to know if they may have some value in collectors’ markets, visit a site like eBay to browse old Mexican bank notes that will help you to assess their current value.